Majaalex/DevOps2019/README.md

 Our lambda function is written in NodeJs.
 The lambda function takes the message and sends it to the webhook of our discord server.

-## 4. Application and unit testing

-## 5. Github require status checks for pull requests
+## Status requirements for pull requests

 On a pull request, there is an added check where it requires the pull request codeBuild to succeed for anyone to be able to merge the pull request.
 This is achieved by simply adding a branch protection rule in github.
 It connects the status check to the webhook we have already setup in the pipelines and waits for a result, either success or fail, from the codeBuild.